Create an account with PubMed, set PubMed to remember your UH affiliation to find full-text faster on your mobile devices.

 What do I need to do?

-We suggest linking at least one 3rd-party login to your account now and starting to use it to log into NCBI.
-By acting now, you will ensure no difficulties or delays in accessing your accounts come June 2022, when special procedures will be required to access accounts without linked 3rd-party logins.
-For directions, see:
+We suggest linking at least one third-party login to your account now and starting to use it to log into NCBI.
+By acting now, you will ensure no difficulties or delays in accessing your accounts come June 2022, when special procedures will be required to access accounts without linked third-party logins.

 We are here to help!